What were the rules for composing a painting?

 How to analyze a painted work?

-Was there a composition secret?
+Was there a composition secret for the old masters ?

 To provide answers, in 1993 I invented pictorial archeology .